strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.7.15 =
+* SECURITY FIX: The /services/getfile.php script has been disabled by default.
+You must set the PMPRO_GETFILE_ENABLED constant to true or 1 to allow the script to run.
+Additionally, the script will strip ../ and /. type strings out of the URI when looking for files to get and will not read any files using the extensions set via the pmpro_getfile_extension_blacklist filter.
+By default inc, php, php3, php4, php5, phps, and phtml file types are not allowed.
+(Thanks, Kacper Szurek)
 * BUG: Fixed issue with Stripe integration where existing members checking out for new recurring subscriptions would receive extra charges.
 (Thanks, Antonv and Thomas Sjolshagen)
 * BUG: Fixed issue with Braintree integration where the billing address associated with a credit card was not being updated via the update billing page.
 (Thanks, Keith Abramo)
 * BUG: Fixed issue where pmpro_next_payment() would return a 0 timestamp instead of false when there is no previous order.
 (Thanks, Thomas Sjolshagen)